sedrubal/lvfs-mirror/README.md

 or any path you give with `--config` / `-c`.
 An example configuration file can be found in `mirror.conf`.

+The configuration of remotes is the same as for fwupd.

+Details about signing and verifying can be found [here](https://github.com/hughsie/libjcat/).

 ## Installation

+### Dependencies

+This tool requires the tool `jcat-tool` available in the `PATH`.

 ### Production